‘The problem with you is that you always want to have your cake and eat it’ is a phrase that my parents would fire at me from time to time.

 Inspired by the above and other examples, our purpose is simply to live this mantra and bring it to life to the best extent that we can through every transaction that we undertake.
 We want to be part of BOTH Doing Well to the greatest extent we can through enabling businesses to achieve an outcome.
 AND at the same time Doing Good to the greatest extent that we can by enabling underserved communities improve.
 This is though how we invest our resources in terms of time and money.

-We are by no means perfect in bringing this model to life but living a life working on BOTH as opposed to an Either Or feels like a great way to be.
+We are by no means perfect in bringing this model to life, but living a life working on BOTH as opposed to an Either Or feels like a great way.